 - Switch from one Prescription Drug plan (Medicare Part D) to another.

 - Add a Prescription Drug plan if you didn’t enroll when first eligible for Medicare.

 Medicare Advantage Open Enrollment Period (OEP)

 The Medicare Advantage Open Enrollment Period (OEP) takes place from January 1-March 31 each year.
-During this period, Medicare Advantage participants can make a one-time plan change.
+During this period, Medicare Advantage plan participants can make a one-time plan change.
 This opportunity allows Medicare Advantage enrollees to:

 - Switch to a different Medicare Advantage Plan

 - Drop a Medicare Advantage plan and return to Original Medicare (Part A and Part B)